 Annual Pay Calculator

-2026 US Salary & Tax
+2026 US Salary and Tax

 Convert your hourly wage to annual salary, calculate take-home pay after federal and state taxes, or estimate your FICA withholding.
 All results use verified 2026 IRS rates.
 No signup.
 No ads in the calculator.